Mekong Adventure (extended version)

 Day 2 - Luang Prabang - into the surrounding hills

-Day trip through the surrounding hills to visit the spectacular Kuang Si Waterfalls with an opportunity to discover the fascinating and still very traditional village life of some of the local inhabitants.
+A drive through the surrounding hills to visit the spectacular Kuang Si Waterfalls as well as the commendable Free the Bears rescue centre with an opportunity en-route to discover the fascinating and still very traditional village life of some of the area’s inhabitants.

 Overnight: Luang Prabang Transport: Minibus, Walk, Meals: B, L,

-Day 3 - Luang Prabang to Phonsavan - overland to the Plain of Jars
+Day 3 - Phonsavan - overland to the Plain of Jars

-A drive along scenic mountain roads to Phonsavan in Xieng Khouang Province – location of the famous and mysterious Plain of Jars.
-Stops on the way include Khmu and Hmong villages, and a hidden cave temple that served as an army hospital during the Vietnam War – a reminder that this region played a major part in the conflict.
-Arrival in Phonsavan and atmospheric dusk visit to one of the famous jar sites.
+A drive along scenic mountain roads to Phonsavan in Xieng Khouang Province, site of the remote and enigmatic Plain of Jars.
+Stops on the way include Khmu and Hmong villages, and a hidden cave temple that served as an army hospital during the Vietnam War.
+Arrival in Phonsavan and an atmospheric dusk visit to one of the famous jar sites.

 Day 4 - Phonsavan to Vientiane - on to the capital

-Visit the Mines Advisory Group to learn about the work they do in clearing land mines and unexploded ordnance in the area.
-We then drive out to the picturesque Jar Site 2, and begin our one hour trek along the ridge to the impressive, hill-top Jar Site 3, consisting of around 150 jars.
-Lunch in Phonsovan before an afternoon flight to the Lao capital of Vientiane, and time perhaps to stretch our legs with a stroll along the Mekong waterfront for sundowners in a riverbank cafe?
+Visit the Mines Advisory Group to learn about the work they do in clearing the area’s landmines and unexploded ordnance before heading to the picturesque Jar Site 2 for a one-hour hike to the impressive, hill-top Site 3, consisting of around 150 giant jars.
+Afternoon flight to the Lao capital of Vientiane, and time perhaps to stretch our legs with a stroll along the Mekong waterfront for sundowners in a riverbank cafe?

-Overnight: Vientiane Transport: Minibus, Plane, Walk, Meals: B, L, D,
+Overnight: Vientiane Transport: Plane, Walk, Meals: B, L, D,

 Day 5 - Vientiane - city tour

-Tour of the city’s fascinating sites including Si Saket Temple with its 1,000 Buddha images, the bustling morning market, Vientiane’s most famous monument – the That Luang Stupa – as well as the unusual Buddha Park.
-A less cheerful, but highly informative stop will also be made at the excellent COPE exhibition centre, highlighting a major problem the local people face daily in the form of unexploded ordnance due to heavy bombing during the Vietnam War.
+Tour of the city’s varied sites including Si Saket Temple with its 1,000 Buddha images, the bustling morning market, Vientiane’s most famous monument – That Luang Stupa – and the unusual Buddha Park.
+A less cheerful, but highly informative stop will also be made at the excellent COPE exhibition centre, which highlights the problem of unexploded ordnance from the Vietnam War.

-Day 6 - Hin Boun - spectacular Khammoune Province
+Day 6 - On the road - spectacular Khammoune Province

-Leave Vientiane for a leisurely drive southeast to Khammoune, one of Laos’ most picturesque yet least visited provinces.
-Stops along the way will include a 15th-century stupa, a hill-tribe market and plenty of photo opportunities!
+Leave Vientiane for a leisurely drive southeast to Khammouane, one of Laos’ most picturesque yet least-visited provinces.
+Stops along the way will include a 15th-century stupa and a lively Hmong, hill-tribe market!
 Afternoon arrival at our night’s riverside accommodation in remote Hin Boun set among dramatic limestone scenery.